 The Financial Instruments Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for income and expenses relating to certain financial instruments and for bearing losses or benefiting from gains per statutory provisions.
 The Council uses the account to manage premiums paid on the early redemption of loans.
 Premiums are debited to the Comprehensive Income and Expenditure Statement when they are incurred, but reversed out of the General Fund Balance to the account in the Movement in Reserves Statement.

 Over time, the expense is posted back to the General Fund Balance in accordance with statutory arrangements for spreading the burden on council tax.
 In the Council's case, this period is the unexpired term that was outstanding on the loans when they were deemed.
 As a result the balance on the Account at 31st March 2013 will be charged to the General Fund.

-2011/12 2012 2/13
+2012/13 2013/14

-£'000 £'0 00
+£'000 £'000

-(1,120) Balance at 1 st April (1,096)
+(1,096) Balance at 1 st April (1,072)

+0 Premiums incurred in the year and charged to the Comprehensive Income and Expenditure Statement (80)

-24 Proportion of premiums incurred in previous financial years to be charged against the General Fund Balance in accordance with statutory requirements 24
+24 Proportion of premiums incurred in previous financial years to be charged against the General Fund Balance in accordance with statutory requirements 92

-24 Amount by which finance costs charged to the Comprehensive Income and Expenditure are different from finance costs chargeable in the year in accordance with statutory requirements 24
+24 Amount by which finance costs charged to the Comprehensive Income and Expenditure are different from finance costs chargeable in the year in accordance with statutory requirements 12

-(1,096) Balance at 31 st March (1,072)
+(1,072) Balance at 31 st March (1,060)